Fast data inversion for high-dimensional Ornstein-Uhlenbeck processes from noisy measurements: Fast and efficient estimation of high-dimensional dynamical systems

 \subsection{A multivariate Ornstein-Uhlenbeck process with an orthogonal basis matrix}

 We follow the assumption in (\ref{equ:reconstructed_slip}), which indicates that the mean in (\ref{equ:displacement}) is approximated by $ {\mathbf{G}}\mathbf z_s(t)\approx \mathbf U_0 \mathbf z(t)$, where $\mathbf z(t)=\mathbf D^2_0 \mathbf {\tilde z}(t)$ with the $l$th entry being $z_l(t)$, and there is no approximation when $k=d$.
-We model the $d$-dimensional latent factor process $\mathbf z(\cdot)$ by independent Ornstein-Uhlenbeck (OU) processes, where each process has its own correlation and variance parameters.
-Putting together, Equations (\ref{equ:displacement})-(\ref{equ:reconstructed_slip}) lead to
+The $d$-dimensional latent factor processes $\mathbf z(\cdot)$ are modeled by independent Ornstein-Uhlenbeck (OU) processes, where each process has its own correlation and variance parameters. {The OU processes correspond to autoregressive models of order 1, widely used for modeling time series.
+Furthermore, the proposed model is closely related to the dynamic mode decomposition, a popular dimension reduction tool to approximate dynamical systems \cite{schmid2010dynamic}, as will be compared in Section \ref{sec:connection_DMD}.} Together, Equations (\ref{equ:displacement})-(\ref{equ:reconstructed_slip}) lead to